zer2/fantasy-basketball-optimizer/about/turnovers.md

 Turnovers are high, but not the highest.
 Punting free throws and threes both appear to be more valuable, at least in isolation.

-## 4. One other argument: turnovers are volatile
+## 4. Turnover volatility

-One final argument is that turnovers are hard to predict on a week-to-week basis, and therefore are not worth investing in for head-to-head formats.
+The final argument was that turnovers are hard to predict on a week-to-week basis, and therefore are not worth investing in for head-to-head formats.

 It is true that turnovers are relatively volatile from week to week.
 However, this is not unique; all categories have some level of week to week volatility.
 Turnovers are not even most volatile category.
 Steals are, by a wide margin.